Empirical Coordination of Quantum Correlations: Main Results - Classical Links

 \subsection{Two-node network}

-Consider the two-node network.
-See Figure~\ref{Figure: Two nodes}.
-Alice and Bob would like to simulate a separable state $\omega_{AB}$ using the scheme below.
+Consider the two-node network in Figure~\ref{Figure: Two nodes}.
+Alice and Bob would like to simulate a separable state $\omega_{AB}$ on average using the following coding scheme.
 Alice receives classical side information from a memoryless source $p_X$.
 She encodes $A^n$, and then sends an index $m_{1 \shortrightarrow 2}$, i.e., a classical message to Bob, at a rate $R_{1 \shortrightarrow 2}$.